nqminds/edgesec/deployment/deb/README.md

 - `-debbuildopts <debbuild_opts>`: Options to pass to `debbuild`.
 See `debbuild` options above in the [**Podman**](#podman) section.
   - `"-us -uc"` means do not sign the source package and `.changes` file.

+By default, the `.deb` file will be located in `/var/cache/pbuilder/result/`.

 #### Cross-compiling

 First of all, install `pbuilder`, which automatically downloads dependencies